Orlando Scandrick: Washington Redskins

 On March 19, 2018, Scandrick signed a two-year contract with the Washington Redskins.
 He was released on August 14, 2018.

 Kansas City Chiefs

 Scandrick signed a one-year contract worth $1.5 million with the Kansas City Chiefs on August 19, 2018.
-He played in 15 games with seven starts, recording 44 combined tackles, a career-high 13 passes defensed, one interception, and a forced fumble.
+He played in 15 games with 7 starts, recording 44 combined tackles, a career-high 13 passes defensed, one interception, and a forced fumble.

 Philadelphia Eagles

 On July 27, 2019, Scandrick signed with the Philadelphia Eagles.
 He was released during final roster cuts on August 30, 2019.
 He was re-signed on September 27.
 In week 5 against the New York Jets, Scandrick recorded two strip sacks.
-On the second one, he strip sacked Luke Falk and returned the ball for a 44-yard touchdown in the 31–6 win.
-Two weeks later, Scandrick was beaten in the open field by the Cowboys' Tavon Austin for a 20 yard touchdown on a jet sweep.
+On the second one, he strip-sacked Luke Falk and returned the ball for a 44-yard touchdown in the 31–6 win.
+Two weeks later, Scandrick was beaten in the open field by the Cowboys' Tavon Austin for a 20-yard touchdown on a jet sweep.
 He was released the next day, on October 21, 2019.

 NFL career statistics

+Personal life

+Scandrick is a father to twin daughters from a previous relationship and one son with former model turned fashion designer Draya Michele.